 Kusasa

-The Kusasa project aims to create, and implement in the Western Cape, a suite of curriculum aligned projects for grades 4-12.
-Each project is designed to develop and provide role models for effective thinking.
+The Kusasa project aimed to create, and implement, a suite of curriculum aligned projects for grades 4-12.
+Each project was designed to develop and provide role models for effective thinking.

 • be self taught, peer mentored, and